mlflow/mlflow/docs/source/quickstart.rst

 - :ref:`Launch a tracking server <tracking_server>` on a remote machine.

-- Alternatively, sign up for `Databricks Community Edition <https://databricks.com/try-databricks>`_, which comes bundled with a hosted, auto-updating tracking server that lies behind authentication.
+- Alternatively, sign up for `Databricks Community Edition <https://databricks.com/try-databricks>`_, which comes bundled with a hosted tracking server.
   Then, run ``databricks configure`` to create a credentials file for MLflow, specifying https://community.cloud.databricks.com as the host.